 Patient Counseling Information

 - Therapy with VOTRIENT may result in hepatobiliary laboratory abnormalities.
-Monitor serum liver tests (ALT, AST, and bilirubin) prior to initiation of VOTRIENT and at least once every 4 weeks for the first 4 months of treatment or as clinically indicated.
-Inform patients that they should report any of the following signs and symptoms of liver problems to their healthcare provider right away.
+Monitor serum liver tests (ALT, AST, and bilirubin) prior to initiation of VOTRIENT and at Weeks 3, 5, 7, and 9.
+Thereafter, monitor at Month 3 and at Month 4, and as clinically indicated.
+Inform patients that they should report signs and symptoms of liver dysfunction to their healthcare provider right away.

 - Gastrointestinal adverse reactions such as diarrhea, nausea, and vomiting have been reported with VOTRIENT.
 Patients should be advised how to manage diarrhea and to notify their healthcare provider if moderate to severe diarrhea occurs.